sspeiche/respec/README.md

 * Get a GitHub account.
 This is done quickly, and the GH people will not bother you at all.
 Plus, it's pretty much a requirement for the majority of OSS communities these days.
 * If all you want to make is a small, simple change, you can use the Web interface.
-Navigate to the file that you want to change, click ���Edit this file��� in the toolbar, then save your changes ��� they will get sent to the project for approval (which ought to be quick).
+Navigate to the file that you want to change, click "Edit this file" in the toolbar, then save your changes - they will get sent to the project for approval (which ought to be quick).
-* If you wish to make more complex changes, you will need to fork the project (click ���Fork���), clone the resulting repository, make the changes there, and push it back.
-Then click the ���Pull Request��� button.
+* If you wish to make more complex changes, you will need to fork the project (click "Fork"), clone the resulting repository, make the changes there, and push it back.
+Then click the "Pull Request" button.
 This allows you to request that the project integrate your changes.
 Those should normally get processed relatively fast (depending on how complex they are).